Cali (singer): Early life and career

 In 2006, he published "Le bordel magnifique" which was recorded during his Menteur tour in Zénith de Lille.
 It witnesses the connection established between the singer and his audience through the concert.

-In 2007, he did a Take-Away Show video session shot by Vincent Moon.

 In 2007, he went on a support tour for all the producers of cheese pies hard hit by the crisis that raged that year in the cheese industry, thanks to which he was inducted Chevalier du Camembert Doré and Grand Maître de l'Emmental.